Alaska Orienteering Festival 2025

 Saturday, June 28th

-Long Classics at Willow Creek
+Classics at Willow Creek

 Mixed deciduous and spruce forests with clearings and areas of limited brush.
 Combined with intricate terrain and very few trails this new venue should make for some fabulous orienteering.
 The courses will be on the challenging side with very few catching features.
 Staying in contact with the map will be critical as “finding yourself” will be difficult in areas with many similar features.